Updated on May 28, 2019

 What would you like to see in our next articles about dhtmlxGantt?

 We need your feedback to provide the right integrations at the right time.
-Please leave your requests here:
+Please leave your requests in the comment section below.

 Thank you in advance and stay tuned for new tutorials!